 Although a mask ordinance was passed by the Portsmouth City Council earlier in the week, Gayford refused to wear a mask even standing within six feet of several other people, claiming that COVID-19 was little more than a “hit job” on the president.

 He did, however, mask up when asked by a campaign staff member to do so, joining the majority of the assembled crowd outside that were already wearing them.

 One of those wearing a mask was Malcolm Bryant of Warner.

 Warner said he was tired of being called a racist and appreciated Trump’s efforts on border security, believing that Trump would likely win in a landslide.

 “He’s doing the things we want done, he’s listening to us when we say things,” he said.
 “If Biden wins and it’s within the margin of error on mail-in votes, then I will protest because it will be fraud.”

-Inside Eric Trump stressed the importance of New Hampshire for the Trump campaign and reminded the crowd how his father won in spite of his political inexperience.
+Inside the campaign event Eric Trump stressed the importance of New Hampshire for his dad’s reelection and reminded the crowd how his father won in spite of his lack of political inexperience.

 The stop was one of three in the area made by Eric Trump, with the tour not escaping the notice of New Hampshire Democratic Party Chairman Ray Buckley.